-Youth Mission Outreach's Our Daily Bread Food Pantry is open ONLY at our Barn Again location (853 Dutchess Tpke, Poughkeepsie, NY 12603).
+Youth Mission Outreach's Our Daily Bread Food Pantry is open ONLY at our Barn Again location

 Every Thursday 10-3 unless otherwise stated -

-If a holiday happens to fall on a Thursday the food pantry will be closed, we thank you for your understanding.
+If a holiday falls on a Thursday, the food pantry will be closed,

 What food you CAN donate: